neriat/megakeep/README.md

 megakeep -f mega.txt
 ```

-or if your file is mega.txt in in your currenct directory:
+or if your file named mega.txt and in your current directory:
 ```bash
 megakeep
 ```